fgma/rester/README.rst

         read_data_percentage
             An integer value between 0 and 100.
 Specifies the percentage of randomly choosen data in the repository that is checked for modifications on each run of check.
 If 100% is not an integer multiple of the given percentage the given percentage will be adjusted accordingly.
 E.g. a percentage of 50% will check half of the repository on each check while a percentage of 43% will only check 33% of the repository on each check.

+custom_flags
+    String array of custom flags that are not directly supported e.g. ``--ignore-inode``.
+All flags are directly passed to restic.
+Unsupported flags might break restic backups.

 handler
     Handlers are called at specific events during execution.
 They may be used to run custom scripts e.g. to notify the user about a successful check of the repository.